-Here are 8 things to consider before going international…
+8 things to consider before launching an international SEO campaign

 Although you may think the demand is high in another country, it doesn’t necessarily always mean that this is the case.